arastu/likelo/README.md

 Visit the Keys and Access Tokens tab.
 Take note of the consumer key, consumer secret, access token, and access secret — you'll need these for likelo bot.
 If the access token/secret are not shown, click Create my access token at the bottom of the page.

-  consumer key, consumer secret, access token, and access secret is required for likelo config.
+> #### consumer key, consumer secret, access token, and access secret is required for using in likelo config.

 ### Download likelo
 download likelo with go get